Quick Feet Test

 Objective

-The quick feet test provides information on the presence of fast-twitch muscle fibre in the muscles involved in sprinting and indicates your potential to execute quick movements.
-Hereditary factors such as limb length, muscle attachments, and proportion of fast-twitch fibres do place a limit on one's maximum potential, but we can improve our speed and quickness with proper training.
+The quick feet test provides information on fast-twitch muscle fibre in the muscles involved in sprinting and indicates your potential to execute quick movements.
+Hereditary factors such as limb length, muscle attachments, and the proportion of fast-twitch fibres do limit one's maximum potential.
+Still, we can improve our speed and quickness with proper training.

 Required Resources